bnaib/clib_classlist/readme.md

 Makefile use gcc.
 If you havn't it, download and install gcc.
 Open folder "clib_classlist" and use command.
     <pre>make</pre>
-- If build sucessed, you will can see file "libclasslib.a".
+- If build sucessed, you will can see file "libclasslist.a".
 - You can use standart make rules.
     <pre>make clean</pre>
     <pre>make fclean</pre>